hirosystems/docs/docs/build-apps/transaction-signing.md

 ## Request testnet STX from faucet

-You may find it useful to request testnet STX from [the Stacks Explorer sandbox](https://explorer.stacks.co/sandbox/deploy?chain=testnet) while developing your app with the Stacks testnet.
+You may find it useful to request testnet STX from [the Explorer sandbox](https://explorer.stacks.co/sandbox/deploy?chain=testnet) while developing your app with the Stacks testnet.

 ## Transaction request / response payload